vavrusa/ljdns/README.md

 - [libknot][libknot] - isn't bundled, and must be [installed separately][knot-readme].

+## Tools

+The library provides several utilities for convenience, see [tools/README.md](tools/README.md).

 ## Constants

 There are numeric constants for DNS classes, types, opcodes and rcodes.
 Since they're constants, LuaJIT can inline them.
 You can convert them back to the text representation with `kdns.tostring`.